meta-llama/llama-stack/CONTRIBUTING.md

 ```{caution}
 Before pushing your changes, make sure that the pre-commit hooks have passed successfully.
 ```

+A note about API changes: We use a commit-msg hook and OpenAPI spec generation to detect API changes.
+When changing the API, you must add `[API CHANGE]` to your commit message to pass the check.

 ## Discussions -> Issues -> Pull Requests